eth-cscs/py2spack/docs/workflow.md

 The high level workflow or description of what happens when you convert a package with Spack, e.g. after running `py2spack my-package`, is as follows:

-1. Try to find a local Spack repository (if not specified via CLI).
-This will be used to store converted packages and check for existing ones.
+1. Ask the user to provide a local Spack repository (if not specified via CLI) where converted packages will be stored.
-2. Check if `my-package` exists on PyPI.
+2. Check if `my-package` exists on PyPI (or on GitHub, if it is a repository URL.
+We will assume it to be a PyPI package here).
 3. Discover available versions and source distributions on PyPI.
 4. For each version (or at most `--versions-per-package` many):
    1. Download the source distribution
    2. Parse the pyproject.toml file
    3. Convert metadata and dependencies from the python packaging format to their Spack equivalent, where possible.
-   4. Depending on the build-backend, if supported, check for non-python dependencies and build steps and try to convert those **\[UNDER DEVELOPMENT\]**.
+   4. Depending on the build-backend, if supported, check for non-python dependencies and build steps and try to convert those.
 5. Combine the dependencies of all downloaded versions and simplify the specs/constraints.
 6. Check for conflicts/unsatisfiable dependency requirements.
 7. If successful, save the converted package to the local Spack repository (by creating a directory `packages/py-my-package/` and writing a `package.py` file inside of it).
 8. Check for dependencies of `my-package` that are not in Spack/converted/in the queue yet.
 Add those to the conversion queue.
-9. Repeat from 2. with the next package from the queue.
+9. Repeat from 2. with the next package from the queue, until no dependencies are left or `--max-conversions` is reached.

 ### Package conversion

 This section describes how an individual python package is converted to Spack.

 Conversion of a package, provided as a string `name`, is handled by the method `core._convert_single`.
 It first checks whether it is dealing with a GitHub package, by calling the `GitHubProvider.package_exists(name)` method.
 After deciding on the right provider, it uses it to obtain a list of all availabe package versions.
-For each version, the `pyproject.toml` contents are loaded and parsed, resulting in a `core.PyProject` object.
+For each version, the `pyproject.toml` contents are loaded and parsed, resulting in one `core.PyProject` object each.
 This list of `PyProject`s is then passed to `core.SpackPyPkg.build_from_pyprojects`.
 There, first the newest version of the package/pyprojects is used for converting the general metadata.
 This metadata includes

 - the package name